wpferguson/global.hackathon/TEAMS.md

   <img src="http://www.rapidfiregames.com/sites/default/files/pics/gundammemories/mobile-suit-gundam.jpg"/>
 </p>

-Hello, we are a team mostly from Japan (Tokyo), except for one of us, Fan, that I would like to call "Fan Fan".
+Hello, we are a team mostly from Japan (Tokyo).
 Our team name is called Gundam because we like ガンダム！Gundam/ガンダム is a Japanese giant robot mecha anime series and is very popular.

 Although there is an explosion in the popularity of computer science in the United States and such, computer science and engineering is still looked down upon in Japan.
 Engineers are looked down upon in Japan.
 We want to change this mindset.
 If we win, we want to use this opportunity and make it so that all Japanese people will realize the power and potential of coding, computer science, and hackathons!